-Note: Do not use the backspace key on the keyboard during an Windows Telnet session with the oscilloscope.
+Note: Do not use the computer's backspace key during an MS Windows Telnet session with the oscilloscope.

 LAN Reset configuration menu (Utility > I/O menu)

 Use this menu to reset the Local Area Network (LAN) settings to the listed default settings.